 Auxiliary starter motor

-Most of the time the Insight uses the electric motor / generator to start the ICE (Internal Combustion Engine), but if the main battery is discharged, or the weather is very cold, there is also an auxiliary starter motor that is powered by the auxiliary 12 volt battery.
+Most of the time the Insight uses the electric motor / generator to start the ICE (Internal Combustion Engine), but if the main battery is discharged, or the weather is very cold, there is also an auxiliary starter motor that is powered by the auxiliary 12-volt battery.
 It’s important to check the aux. battery periodically, since you are less likely to notice the engine beginning to crank slowly as the battery loses capacity like you normally would with a conventional car.
 If the main battery and the auxiliary battery both become low on charge, you won’t be able to start your car.
 If this happens, you can get a jump start, just like any other car.
 However, you may have some difficulty convincing passing motorists this is the case.
 Many people are surprised to find out that a conventional car can give a hybrid a jump start.

 Standard air conditioning system

 The Insight uses a conventional air conditioning system with a compressor driven off a belt from the gas engine crank pully.
 This means that the engine must be running when the air conditioning is on.
-Owners who are accustom to their hybrid’s gas engine shutting off when the come to stop signs are sometimes concerned when it continues to run when their air conditioning or defroster on.
+Owners who are accustomed to their hybrid’s gas engine shutting off when coming to stop signs are sometimes concerned when it continues to run when their air conditioning or defroster on.
 However, this is completely normal, and necessary for the AC to work.
 The 2004-2005 Prius and the 2006 Highlander Hybrid use an electrically driven compressor, so the IC engine does not need to be on for the AC to work (at least in theory, many of our customers report the IC engine will stay running when the AC is on).
 There is some talk of using a CO2, pressurized to 2500 PSI, as an environmentally friendly refrigerant in the future.

 The Honda Insight hybrid is super light weight